Carrie Underwood Pranks Shoppers In Nashville For Hilarious ‘Jimmy Kimmel Live’ Segment

 There are currently close to 250 comments under the post.

-In the caption of the post, Carrie included a hashtag for the CMA Awards which hints that her appearance on the show is linked to her ongoing promotion of the upcoming awards ceremony.
-Carrie will be hosting the CMA’s this year alongside Reba McIntire and Dolly Parton.
+In the caption of the post, Carrie included a hashtag for the CMA Awards, which hints that her appearance on the show is linked to her ongoing promotion of the upcoming awards ceremony.
+Carrie will be hosting the CMAs this year alongside Reba McEntire and Dolly Parton.
 She’ll also be performing a song from her latest album, Cry Pretty.

 Carrie has previously appeared on Good Morning America and Live With Kelly and Ryan to talk about what’s in store for country music’s biggest night.
-During Live, she actually took Kelly’s place on stage and played guest-host for the episode alongside Ryan Seacrest, making it something of an American Idol reunion.
+During Live, she actually took Kelly’s place on stage and played guest host for the episode alongside Ryan Seacrest, making it something of an American Idol reunion.

 The 2019 CMA Awards will air on ABC on November 13, 2019, at 8 p.m.
 EST.